fl101/awardfares-blog/_posts/2023-07-04-married-segments.md

 <img src="/assets/img/married-segments/search-vie.webp" alt="AwardFares search: Vienna to Tokyo." />

-Oh, lots of business availability here.
-From this it looks like there **should** be plenty of award availability on the Lufthansa flight from FRA to HND (LH716) and one seat on the SWISS flight from ZRH to NRT (LX160).
+There are lots of business availability on this route.
+From this, it looks like there **should** be plenty of award availability on the Lufthansa flight from FRA to HND (LH716) and one seat on the SWISS flight from ZRH to NRT (LX160).

 So, let's see what happens if we try to find these direct flights.